 - 1. Students may be randomly selected for drug screening.
-If the test comes back negative, the University will pay for the cost of the testing.
-If the test comes back positive, the student must pay the cost. - 2.
+The University will pay for the cost of the testing. - 2.
 Any student suspected of violating the drug policy must submit to a drug test.
 Refusal is grounds for immediate suspension for at least one year with no right of appeal. - 3.
 Any student who attempts to falsify a drug test result will be suspended immediately.